The Glen Scotia distillery has been operating in the shadow of its more

 Taste: Smooth start, quickly growing drier.
 Flat and a tad woody.
 Gritty finish.
 Tired.

 No significant improvement with some water.
 A pleasant burn, but little personality.

-These were not all (official & independent) bottlings of Glen Scotia Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Glen Scotia I've tried over the years, but the notes should

 convey how I felt about those whiskies.
 However, these tasting notes only reflect my purely personal opinion.

 Your tastes might be different from mine - so it would be prudent to check out some other opinions as well.

 Serge Valentin’s Whiskyfun website offers tasting notes on thousands of whisky bottlings, including Glen Scotia.

 The Malt Maniacs Monitor provides opinions of several other aficionados on over 15,000 different whiskies.